Mikraot Gedolot: Commentaries

-Newer editions often include Baruch Halevi Epstein's Torah Temimah and other medieval commentaries, or more modern commentaries such as Malbim.
+Newer editions often include Baruch Epstein's Torah Temimah and other medieval commentaries, or more modern commentaries such as Malbim.
 Special editions exist of supercommentaries on Rashi or commentaries and targumim not included in older editions.
 Bomberg also included the Masoretic notes on the biblical text, but no modern edition does.

 Editions of the Bomberg Mikraot Gedolot

 First published in 1516–17 by Daniel Bomberg in Venice, the Mikraot Gedolot was edited by Felix Pratensis.
-The second edition was edited by the masoretic scholar Yaakov ben Hayyim in 1525.
+The second edition was edited by the Masoretic scholar Jacob ben Hayyim ibn Adonijah in 1525.

-All of its elements – text, masorah, Targum, and commentaries were based upon the manuscripts that Ben Hayyim had at hand (although he did not always have access to the best ones according to some, Ginsburg and some others argued that it was a good representation of the Ben Asher text).
+All of its elements (Masoretic Text, Targum, and commentaries) were based upon the manuscripts that ben Hayyim had at hand (although he did not always have access to the best ones according to some, Ginsburg and some others argued that it was a good representation of the Aaron ben Moses ben Asher text).

-The Mikraot Gedolot of Ben Hayyim, though hailed as an extraordinary achievement, was riddled with thousands of technical errors.
-Objections were also raised by the Jewish readership, based on the fact that the very first printing of the Mikra'ot Gedolot was edited by Felix Pratensis, a Jew converted to Christianity.
+The first Bomberg's Mikraot Gedolot, though hailed as an extraordinary achievement, was riddled with thousands of technical errors.
+Objections were also raised by the Jewish readership, based on the fact that the very first printing of the Mikraot Gedolot was edited by Felix Pratensis, a Jew converted to Christianity.
 Furthermore, Bomberg, a Christian, had requested an imprimatur from the Pope.
 Such facts were not compatible with the supposed Jewish nature of the work; Bomberg had to produce a fresh edition under the direction of acceptable Jewish editors.
-Nevertheless, this first edition served as the textual model for nearly all later editions until modern times.
-With regard to the biblical text, many of Ben Hayyim's errors were later corrected by Menahem Lonzano and Shlomo Yedidiah Norzi.
+This second edition served as the textual model for nearly all later editions until modern times.
+Concerning the biblical text, many of ben Hayyim's errors were later corrected by Menahem Lonzano and Jedidiah Norzi.

-The Mikraot Gedolot of Ben Hayyim served as the source for the Hebrew Bible translation in the King James Version of the Bible in 1611 and the Spanish Reina-Valera translation.
+The Mikraot Gedolot of Ben Hayyim served as the source for the Hebrew Bible translation in the King James Version in 1611 and the Spanish Reina Valera translation.

 A scholarly reprint of the 1525 Ben-Hayyim Venice edition was published in 1972 by Moshe Goshen-Gottstein.

 Recent printed editions

-Most editions until the last few decades, and many editions even today, are reprints of or based on late nineteenth century Eastern European editions, which are in turn based more or less on the Ben Hayyim edition described above.
+Many editions are reprints of, or based on, late nineteenth century Eastern European editions, which are based on the Ben Hayyim edition.

-In the last generation fresh editions of the Mikraot Gedolot have been published, based directly on manuscript evidence, principally (for the biblical text and Masoretic notes) the Keter Aram Tzova, the manuscript of the Tanakh kept by the Jews of Aleppo.
+Newer editions of Mikraot Gedolot have been published based on manuscript evidence, principally (for the biblical text and Masoretic notes) the Keter Aram Tzova, the manuscript of the Tanakh kept by the Jews of Aleppo.
 These also have improved texts of the commentaries based on ancient manuscripts.
-Three of these editions are:
+Four of these editions are: